 - Record names and contact information for any witnesses.
 Obtain and record detailed descriptions of the incident from the victim and witnesses.

 - Refer any discussions with the claimant to your insurer.
-It is wise to tell employees and/or volunteers that they should not discuss liability with potential claimants and that they should never admit liability.
+It is wise to tell employees that they should not discuss liability with potential claimants and that they should never admit liability.

 - Instruct employees and volunteers to never admit fault on behalf of the organization.
 They should say “I’m not permitted by my employer to discuss the circumstances of the incident.
 I will, however, be reporting the incident immediately, and an authorized person will contact you.”